Alex92rus/googleFoobarSummoner/README.md

 # googleFoobarSummoner
-Project that aims to automatically summon the Foobar challenge using Google search
+Project that aims to automatically summon the Foobar challenge using Google search.